 Keith Jess was appointed to the Board in August 2017.
 He is a Chartered Accountant by profession and, until his retirement, was a partner in a leading accountancy practice.
 Accordingly, he brings to the Board relevant financial, accounting and risk experience.
 Keith was appointed Chair of the Board in April 2022.
-During the year he also served as a member and Chair of the Nominations Committee, as well as a member of the Audit Committee and the Personnel & Remuneration Committee.
+During the year he served as Chair of the Nominations Committee and as a member of the Personnel & Remuneration Committee.

-Martin Pitt Vice-Chair
+Martin Pitt